 Stash installation directory>.
 See Git push operations extremely slow on Windows.

 STASH_HOMEas a system environment variable, before running the

 The information in this section only applies if you are manually installing Stash as a Windows service.
-Alternatively, you can use the Stash installer for Windows to install Stash as a service – see Running the Stash installer.
+Alternatively, you can use the Stash installer for Windows to install Stash as a service – see the Stash Getting started page.